Identifying hazards with elevating work platforms

 Some common hazards related to the use of EWPs are:

 EWPs need maintenance and inspection to stay safe to use.
-The Guide to inspecting and maintaining elevating work platforms has information on how to do this.
+The model Code of Practice: Elevating work platforms has information on how to do this.

 Controlling risks